tuckerweather/cqi-map/README.md

-# Storm Chase Quality Index (CQI) v1
+# Chase Quality Index (CQI) v1

-The Storm Chase Quality Index (CQI) is a county-level map designed to evaluate how favorable a location is for seeing, reaching, and tracking a tornado, assuming a tornado is occurring there.
+The Chase Quality Index (CQI) is a county-level map designed to evaluate how favorable a location is for chasing a storm, assuming one is occurring there.

-CQI evaluates chase quality, not tornado frequency.
+CQI evaluates chase quality, not storm frequency.

 ## Public web map